 It doesn’t matter if you’re “the coolest boss” ever.
 (Hint: You’re not.)
 Not even twelve shots of vodka will change the fact that you have hiring-and-firing power.
 You negotiate people’s salaries, allowing them to put food on their tables.

 Yes, you might miss a crazy, fun night out.
 Yes, they might think that you’re a bore.
-But the right answer is always: Go home.
+But the correct answer is always: Go home.

-It’s not that you might make a fool of yourself (although that may be a risk, too.)
-The day after, and many days after, your team will admire your discipline and be thankful they got the chance to party without their boss present.
+It’s not that you might make a fool of yourself (although that may be a risk.)
+The day after, and many days after, your team will admire your discipline and be thankful they got to party without their boss present.

-Every once in a while, let the team get drunk together, play spin the bottle, and dance on tables all night long.
-But you… you should leave early.
+I occasionally let the team get drunk together, play spin the bottle, and dance on tables all night.
+But it would be best if you left early.